 People in this field have a great responsibility.
 Their jobs is to build secure and efficient devices.
 The failure to do so properly may result in great liability.

 One physics course you will definitely take is electromagnetism.
-Beware of that one; The study magnetic field is a tough class as testified by me who took it and other folks.
+Beware of that one!
+The study of magnetic field is a tough class as testified by me who took it and other folks.

 They can do it with ease.
-However, they make so much money as engineers, it is very unlikely that they will do something like that unless they really want to make an impact on students' lives.
+However, because engineers make so much money, many decide to stick around unless they really want to have an impact on students' lives.

 A bachelor's degree is required for most entry level jobs in engineering.
 However, at times, when there is a critical need, math majors have found jobs in engineering.